Plant chief: Fukushima nuke plant still vulnerable

 Radiation levels in the Unit 1 reactor have fallen, allowing workers to repair some damage to the reactor building.
 But the Unit 3 reactor, whose roof was blown off by a hydrogen explosion, resembles an ashtray filled with a heap of cigarette butts.

-Exposure to more than 1,000 millisieverts, or 1 sievert, can cause radiation sickness including nausea and an elevated risk of cancer.
+Exposure to more than 1,000 millisievert, or 1 sievert, can cause radiation sickness including nausea and an elevated risk of cancer.

 Officials say radiation hot spots remain inside the plant and minimizing exposure to them is a challenge.
-Employees usually work for two to three hours at a time, but in some areas, including highly contaminated Unit 3, they can stay only a few minutes.
+Employees usually work for about 2-3 hours at a time, but in some areas, including highly contaminated Unit 3, they can stay only a few minutes.

 Since the March 11 crisis, no one has died from radiation exposure.